To be considered for admission to the master’s program, a student must:

 Students may transfer in up to 2 courses (6 units), provided the coursework meets all of the following criteria:

 - Is graduate-level coursework, equivalent in learning objectives and outcomes required in the program course

 - Was completed within the past five years from a regionally accredited university

 - Is transcripted with a grade of “B” or above

 Coursework will be evaluated by the program director for transferability at the time of application.
 Students may be required to provide a course syllabus or other supporting material to determine equivalency.

-If you have any questions about the admissions process or requirements, please contact our admissions counselor, Melissa Hinrichs, at (949) 214-3277 or email@example.com.
+If you have any questions about the admissions process or requirements, please contact our admissions counselor, Danica Dotson, at (949) 214-3640 or firstname.lastname@example.org.